edgio-docs/edgio-docs/guides/delivery/control/reports/traffic/traffic.md

 ### Summary Area  {/*summary-area*/}

-For various statistics, the Summary Area shows the percent change for the selected reporting date range relative to the prior time period of the same length.
-For example, if you select This Month, the statistics show a comparison between this month's data and the previous month's.
+For various statistics, the *Summary Area* shows the percent change for the selected reporting date range relative to the prior time period of the same length.
+For example, if you select **This Month**, the statistics show a comparison between this month's data and the previous month's.

 Colors and arrows represent changes:
 - An increase displays in green with an arrow pointing up.
 - A decrease displays in red with an arrow pointing down.
 - If there was no change from the previous period, the text is gray with an empty circle instead of an arrow.
 - Percentage up or down is in bold text to the right of the arrow or empty circle.
 - Information in gray text beneath the percentage up or down indicates the total date range covered minus any time remaining in the current period.
-For example, if you select Last 7 days as the reporting period and the current date is part of the past seven days, the past 13 days' information is displayed.
+For example, if you select **Last 7 days** as the reporting period and the current date is part of the past seven days, the past 13 days' information is displayed.

-<Callout type="info">Information in the *Summary Area* depends on the selected accounts, time range, time zone, and dimensions.</Callout>

 Statistics in the *Summary Area* are: